jmullan/playlist_helper/README.md

     python playlist_helper/authenticate.py

+You should see the following text in your command line.
+Hopefully a browser will also have been opened for you.

+    Please enter device code: AAAA7 on https://rdio.com/device

+- Copy that code and go to https://www.rdio.com/device/
+- Enter the code into the box
+- The script should wait for you to do this.

-Finally, you can dump your playlist and lists of all of your favorites.
+Finally, you can run the main script to dump your playlist and lists of all of your favorites:

     python playlist_helper/dump.py